saegl5/Gitea-Red/README.md

 ## Known Issue

 - [] Checkmark is not displayed, when fork a repository and select "Make Repository Private."
-I submitted an issue: [https://github.com/go-gitea/gitea/issues/25076](https://github.com/go-gitea/gitea/issues/25076)
+I submitted an issue: [https://github.com/go-gitea/gitea/issues/25076](https://github.com/go-gitea/gitea/issues/25076) Now, a fix is coming: [pull request #25573](https://github.com/go-gitea/gitea/pull/25573)

 Theme coded with &#9829; in VSCodium